Wednesday, 23 March 2016

 Thornton to Sence Valley Forest Park

-I was now entering an extensive wood that is typical of the National Forest Way and full of immature trees with nothing of interest to see as I made my way north blindly following the direction markers for the trail through a maze of paths.
-Eventually emerging from the wood I followed dreary paths through fields to Ellistown where memories of my previous attempt of this stage came to mind, but they weren’t encouraging.
+I was now entering an extensive wood that is typical of the National Forest and full of immature trees with nothing of interest for me to see as I made my way north blindly following the direction markers for the trail through a maze of paths.
+Eventually I emerged from the wood and followed dreary paths through fields to Ellistown where memories of my previous attempt of this stage came to mind, but they weren’t encouraging.
 The trail continued north to Donington le Heath where after walking along a road for a while I turned west and headed towards Kelham Bridge Nature Reserve.
 On my previous visit I had not stayed faithful to the footpath, but on attempting to do so this time I found my way blocked by overgrown thistles and willowherb so I still had to come off the right-of-way in order to find a way around.
-The path overlooks Kelham Bridge Nature Reserve but frustratingly never enters it as it passes through fields of wheat and rapeseed until it reaches the main road just outside Sence Valley Forest Park.
+The path overlooks Kelham Bridge Nature Reserve but frustratingly never enters it as it passes through fields of wheat and rapeseed until eventually reaching the main road just outside Sence Valley Forest Park.

 On turning into the forest park I had completed stage three of the National Forest Way so I could now enjoy myself in this beautiful place.
 I turned off the main path onto the steep, narrow paths that crisscross the park as I explored this tree-filled delight.
-I had first come to Sence Valley Park on my aborted attempt of stage three and I had returned when I did stage four, each time I had enjoyed the wonders.
-After a blissful time spent wandering through the park I made my way to the southern end of the park where a wild flower meadow was showing wondrous delights that I hadn’t seen on my previous visits to the park.
-Eventually I emerged from the park and entered Mill Hill Wood only to find a construction site at the far end of the wood.
+I had first come to Sence Valley Park on my aborted attempt of stage three and I had returned when I did stage four, each time enjoying the wonders.
+Now, after a blissful time spent wandering through the park I made my way to the southern end where a wild flower meadow was showing wondrous delights that I hadn’t seen on my previous visits.
+Eventually I emerged from the park and entered Mill Hill Wood only to find a construction site at the far end.
 After negotiating my way through the site I entered the village of Ibstock where I stocked up plentifully on food from various stores.

 With my re-walk along stage three of the National Forest Way complete I had no reason to linger and did not want to make the same mistake I’d made the first time when I’d taken a wide, time-consuming detour around Cliffe Hill Quarry.
 This time I headed straight back towards Thornton re-entering the extensive wood that I had passed through just a couple of hours earlier.
 With a bit of luck I found my way through the wood and back onto the National Forest Way on the outskirts of Battram.
-I retraced my steps along the trail back to Bagworth New Wood and on entering the village of Bagworth copied my previous year’s route by turning right onto the main village street.
-At a church I followed the route of the Leicestershire Round through Bagworth Heath Woods that led me back into the village of Thornton.
-A celebratory lap of Thornton Reservoir eventually brought me back to my car.
+I retraced my steps along the trail to Bagworth New Wood and on entering the village of Bagworth I copied my previous year’s route by turning right onto the main street through the village.
+At a church I followed the route of the Leicestershire Round through Bagworth Heath Woods which led me back into the village of Thornton where a celebratory lap of Thornton Reservoir eventually brought me back to my car.
 Most of this stage of the National Forest Way had not been worth revisiting, but I was struck by the abundance of wild flower meadows early in the walk that made the whole enterprise worthwhile.